Reducing the debt : is it optimal to outsource an investment?: Problem formulation

-Notice that this implies that the function $\lambda\mapsto \E\int_0^Te^{\lambda \mu_s}ds$ is infinitely differentiable.
-For instance, we may consider that $\mu_t=\mu(t,P_t)$ where $\mu$ is a function bounded from below by $k$ and also bounded from above, and $P_t$ is a Markov process with the following dynamics: \be dP_t=\mbox{diag}(P_t)\sigma(t,P_t)(\theta(t,P_t)dt+dW_t), \ee where $W$ is a $d$-dimensional Brownian motion, $\theta:\R_+\times\R^d\to\R^d$ and $\sigma:\R_+\times\R^d\to\R^{d\times d}$ are measurable in time and Lipschitz in space uniformly in time, $\theta$ is bounded. \item $e_t$ is non-negative and represents the effort made in order to reduce the operational cost between $t$ and $t+dt$, such as logistics improvements, research and development, maintenance or more efficient or less workers, and will in general have a social impact for firm $I$, \item $\delta\in\R$ represents the impact of the quality of the investment on the reduction of operational costs.
-We do not impose any restriction on the sign of delta, since, as suggested in \cite{IMP}, both signs can make sense depending on the situation.
-Indeed, when constructing a building, using more expensive material usually bring less maintenance costs and therefore a positive delta.
-On the contrary, for a hospital, using more sophisticated (and expensive) machines can bring bigger maintenance costs and a negative delta. \item $a=\frac{A}{T}$ where $A\geq 0$ is the effort done on the (initial) quality of the investment, improving the social value of the project.
-Depending on $\delta$, A affects positively, negatively or does not affect the operational cost.
-The reason why we work with $a$ instead of $A$ is that $a$ has the same dimension as the effort $e_t$, \item $\varphi:\R_+\to\R_+$ and $\psi:\R_+\to\R_+$ are $C^1$, increasing and strictly concave functions, satisfying the Inada conditions $\varphi'(0)=+\infty$ and $\varphi'(\infty)=0$, $\psi'(0)=+\infty$ and $\psi'(\infty)=0$.
-We also assume that $\varphi(\infty)+\delta^+\psi(\infty)\leq k$, where $\delta^+=\max(\delta,0)$, which ensures that $C^o_t\geq 0$; as a consequence, $\forall (x,y)\in \R_+^2,$ $\varphi(x)+\delta^+\psi(y)< k.$ We assume furthermore that $(\varphi')^{-1}(x) \sim(\psi')^{-1}(x) $ for $x \rightarrow 0$ for technical reasons and to make the computations lighter even if we could relax it.
+\item $e$ is a non-negative parameter and represents the effort made on the time-interval $[0,T]$ in order to reduce the operational cost such as logistics improvements, research and development, maintenance or more efficient or less workers. $e$ will in general have a social impact for firm $I$, \item $\delta\in\mathbb{R}$ represents the impact of the quality of the investment on the reduction of operational costs.
+We do not impose any restriction on the sign of $\delta,$ since, as suggested in \cite{IMP}, both signs can make sense depending on the situation.
+Indeed, when constructing a building, using more expensive material usually brings less maintenance costs and therefore a positive delta.
+On the contrary, for a hospital, using more sophisticated (and expensive) machines can bring bigger maintenance costs and a negative delta. \item $a\geq 0$ is the effort done at time $0$ to improve the (initial) quality of the investment, improving in the meantime the social value of the project.
+Depending on $\delta$, $a$ affects positively, negatively or does not affect the operational cost.
+Remark is that $a$ has the same dimension as the effort $e$, \item $\varphi:\mathbb{R}_+\to\mathbb{R}_+$ and $\psi:\mathbb{R}_+\to\mathbb{R}_+$, modeling the respective impacts of the efforts $e$ and $a$ respectively on the operational cost $C^{op}$, are $C^1$, increasing and strictly concave functions, satisfying the Inada conditions $\varphi'(0)=+\infty$ and $\varphi'(\infty)=0$, $\psi'(0)=+\infty$ and $\psi'(\infty)=0$.
+We also assume that $\varphi(\infty)+\delta^+\psi(\infty)< \underline{\mu}$ where $\underline{\mu}$ is the lower bound of the random variable $\mu$ and $\delta^+=\max(\delta,0)$, which ensures that $C^{op} > 0$; as a consequence, $\forall (x,y)\in \mathbb{R}_+^2,$ $\varphi(x)+\delta^+\psi(y)< \underline{\mu}.$ We assume furthermore that $(\varphi')^{-1}(x) \sim(\psi')^{-1}(x) $ for $x \rightarrow 0$ for technical reasons and to make the computations lighter even if we could relax this last assumption.